Dr. Jon Kaiser

 Two Steps Forward, One Step Back

-I suspected things weren’t going well when Candace moved up her next appointment by several weeks.
+I suspected things weren’t going well when Candace moved up our next appointment by several weeks.
+This time, when I saw her face, she didn’t appear very happy.
+Candace looked anxious and forlorn.

 “Dr. Kaiser, I don’t know if I told you I was planning to switch jobs.
 Well, I did and I’m not so sure it was a good idea.
-I think I’ve relapsed”
+I think I’ve relapsed.”

 “Is this a good friend that you’re going to Portugal with,” I asked.
 “Yes, why?”
 Candace answered.

-“Because if she’s your good friend, she’ll understand when you tell her that you’ll need to take a 2-3 hour rest period every afternoon.
+“Because if she’s a good friend, she’ll understand when you tell her that you’ll need to take a 2-3 hour rest period every afternoon.
 You can do lots of things on your trip, but you’ll need to schedule a siesta for several hours every day, so you don’t crash.
 This will help your body recharge for the rest of the day.
-This trip can help you rest up for the remaining parts of your challenging travel schedule.”
+This trip can help you rest up for the remaining parts of your upcoming travel schedule.”

 “That feels right,” said Candace.
 “I can do that.
 And my friend will understand.
 But what about the plane travel between Portugal, San Francisco, Boston and back to SF?
 How am I going to get through that?”

 I told Candace to stay well hydrated, take all her supplements, eat lightly and, importantly, make sure to rest up between flights.
-And don’t do a lot of multitasking!”
-I told her.

 Please forward this blog to your family and friends.